Let Him Run Wild: Reception

 Cash Box described it as an "interesting weeper which blends in generous portions of counterpoint and harmony."
+Record World called it a "full-sounding number" that would get plays despite being a B-side.
 George Harrison kept the record on his jukebox at the time.

 Among the band members, Carl and Dennis Wilson reflected on "Let Him Run Wild" as the point where they began to take notice of their eldest brother's true talents as a writer and arranger.
 Al Jardine expressed a similar sentiment, stating, "In terms of the musical direction Brian was going, I always thought that 'Let Him Run Wild' was the turning point, the beginning of that phase when things began to get more complicated."